Families of Berkovich spaces: Reminders about the sheaf of relative differentials

-Moreover if~$\hres(x)=k$ or if~$k$ is perfect, then 1) and 2) hold if and only if~$X$ is regular at~$x$.
+Moreover if~$\hr x=k$ or if~$k$ is perfect, then (i) and (ii) hold if and only if~$X$ is regular at~$x$.
+Indeed, this also follows from Lemma 6.2 and \Prop 6.3 of \cite{ducros2009} except possibly when $\hr x=k$ and $\abs{k\gpm}=1$.
+But in this situation we can first perform a scalar extension to $k_r$ for some arbitrary positive $r$; since $k_r$ is analytically separable over $r$, this operation has no effect on regularity, hence allows us to reduce to the non-trivially valued case.

-\trois{propqsm} Assume that 1) and 2) hold, and let~$d$ be the dimension of~$X$ at~$x$.
-There exists a purely~$d$-dimensional open neighborhood~$U$ of~$x\in X$ such that the coherent sheaf~$\Omega_{U/k}=(\Omega_{X/k})_{|U}$ is free of rank~$d$; note that this implies that 1) and 2) hold at every point of~$U$.
+Assume that (i) and (ii) above hold, and let~$d$ be the dimension of~$X$ at~$x$.
+There exists a purely~$d$-dimensional open neighborhood~$U$ of~$x$ in $X$ such that the coherent sheaf~$\Omega_{U/k}$ is free of rank~$d$ (\cite{ducros2009}, \Prop 6.6; note that this implies that (i) and (ii) hold at {\em every} point of~$U$).

+\begin{rema} Let $Y\to X$ be a morphism of $k$-analytic spaces, let $y$ be a point of $Y$ and let $x$ be its image in $X$.
+It follows from \ref{ss-omega-inequality} that